MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 - [Run to a specific location or function](#run-to-a-specific-location-or-function), for example, by [setting a breakpoint](using-breakpoints.md) and starting your app.

-   For example, in the code editor in Visual Studio, you can use the **Run To Cursor** command to start the app, debugger attached, and enter break mode, and then select **F11** to navigate through the code.
+   For example, in the code editor in Visual Studio, you can use the **Run To Cursor** command to start the app, debugger attached, and enter break mode, and then select **F11** to navigate through the code:

    ![Animation that shows selecting Run To Cursor and then F11.](../debugger/media/navigate-code-code-stepping.gif)